 Spring is easily my favorite season.
 I love almost everything about it, even the occasional rainy days.
-After a long, cold, brown winter, seeing everything slowly coming back to life, hearing the birds sing, and feeling the warm sun on my face during the sunny days does my soul some real good.
+After a long, cold, brown winter, seeing everything slowly coming back to life, hearing the birds sing, and feeling the warm sun on my face all do my soul some real good.
 That’s especially true this year!
-We suffered an extra long winter thanks to the Covid-19 pandemic and resulting social distancing directives, and while I still advocate using caution, I feel like the sunnier days and blooming flowers are perking us all up a little and giving us hope that maybe one day soon life can return to some sort of semblance of normalcy.
+We suffered an extra long winter thanks to the Covid-19 pandemic and resulting social distancing directives While I still advocate using caution, I feel like the sunnier days and blooming flowers are perking us all up a little and giving us hope that maybe one day soon life can return to some sort of semblance of normalcy.
 At least they are for me.

-Spring is also the time when we start to get fresh veggies that don’t have to be shipped in from warmer climates (don’t get me wrong, I do buy lots of produce during the winter, but buying items that are in season locally always seems to make everything taste better).
-If you garden and have planted for a spring crop, you can go out and start to snip chives and pick lettuce and radishes.
-And of course we can’t forget that spring is prime asparagus season!
+Spring is also prime asparagus season!
 I didn’t fully appreciate this delectable vegetable until I was in my late twenties, but now I can’t get enough of it.
-It may have something to do with being married to a Dutchie that used to work on an asparagus farm (the Dutch LOVE their asparagus, especially white asparagus…I’ll share that recipe with you as soon as I find some white asparagus in the market!).
-But my love for those tasty green stalks began well before I met him with this exact pasta dish.
+It may have something to do with being married to a Dutchie that used to work on an asparagus farm.
+The Dutch LOVE their asparagus, especially white asparagus…I’ll share that recipe with you as soon as I find some white asparagus in the market!
+My love for those tasty green stalks began well before I met him with this exact pasta dish.

 Prosciutto and Asparagus Pasta is another one of those dishes that was inspired by my time at La Scala Italian Restaurant in Lafayette.
 It’s based on a dish that used to be on their menu and was popular in the spring and summer months.
 They would also have a version that substituted salmon for the prosciutto available around Easter time; it was just as good and you could easily do the same at home!
 It’s a light, delicious pasta that is ready in no time!